alphinos/University/README.md

 * The original problem is: you have a museum that is represented by a square matrix.
 * Each row of the matrix represents a room and each column represents a connection between the row and the other room of the museum.
 * Because of the starter proposition, the matrix must be symmetrical to represent the problem properly
-* Basically, the algorithm picks the room with the most connection to other rooms and puts a camera on the room
+* Basically, the algorithm picks the room with the most connections to other rooms and puts a camera on the room
 * It was really fun to do...
 I didn't know, but I would join a research project with the professor of the subject

 - [ ] **Cofo: learning data structures!** :green_circle: